Vai al contenuto principale

 - rule-based classifiers

-- nearest neighbors classifier
+- nearest neighbours classifier

 - support-vector machines